rokobo/Event-Scheduler/README.md

 # Event scheduler

 This was a project aimed at developing a recursive backtracking algorithm.
 While the traditional route would be Sudoku or some kind of grid search, I wanted to do something unique and useful.
-This is the product of that wish.
+This is the product of that wish, a program that helps people organize their month by generating a schedule from a collection of rules and events.

 ## Uses